 Judges have announced the winners for the 2019 ASLE Book Awards and Graduate Student Paper Awards.
 These awards in the areas of ecocriticism and environmental creative writing were established in 2007 and are given biennially to recognize excellence in the field.

-The official presentation will be held on June 27, 2019, at the Authors’ Reception during the 2019 ASLE Biennial Conference at the University of California, Davis.
+The official presentation was held on June 27, 2019, at the Authors’ Reception during the 2019 ASLE Biennial Conference at the University of California, Davis.
 We received more than 70 creative submissions and 50 ecocritical submissions this year, by far the highest numbers ever.
 Congratulations to our winning and honorable mention authors:

 ASLE Creative Writing Book Award Winner

 Rising: Dispatches from the New American Shore by Elizabeth Rush.
 Milkweed Editions, 2018.